valancej/documentation/_docker/getting-started/getting-started.md

 git clone git@github.com:codeship/ci-guide.git
 ```

-## Getting Started
+## Getting Started With Codeship Pro (Part 1)

-We're going to walk you through using Codeship to build, test, and deploy your Docker applications.
-Codeship uses a tool called Jet to turn your existing Docker apps and workflows into a seamless CI/CD process.
+We’re going to walk you through using Codeship Pro to build, test, and deploy your applications.
+Codeship Pro uses Docker to define your CI/CD environment and run your build pipeline.
+We’ve chosen Docker because it’s a well-known and documented standard, but your application itself does not need to be “fully Dockerized” to make sure of Codeship Pro’s benefits.
+As long as you can build containers for your application, Codeship Pro will let you run a flexible, powerful CI/CD pipeline.

+Additionally, Codeship Pro uses complimentary command-line tool called Jet CLI to help you encrypt your secrets, as well as to debug and troubleshoot locally for a much faster feedback cycle.

-The first thing you want to do is install Codeship Jet on your local machine.
-For Mac users, you can do this through Brew and Linux users can curl the Jet binary directly.
+The first thing you want to do is install Codeship Jet CLI on your local machine.
+For Mac users, you can do this through Brew and Linux users can curl the Jet CLI binary directly.
 [You can see more detailed instructions here.]({% link _docker/getting-started/installation.md %})

 ## Testing Jet

-Once Jet is installed, type 'jet version' to print the version number on screen.
+Once Jet CLI is installed, type 'jet version' to print the version number on screen.
 Next, type 'jet help' to bring up the help options.
-Jet is very powerful - from running CI to encrypting your credentials, so take some time to play around with what you see when you run 'jet help'.
+Jet CLI is very powerful - from running CI to encrypting your credentials, so take some time to play around with what you see when you run 'jet help'.

 ![Jet Help Log Output]({{ site.baseurl }}/images/gettingstarted/jet-help.png)

 ## Make A Simple Ruby Script

-Now that we have Jet installed, we're gonna take a few minutes and build a simple little "app".
+Now that we have Jet CLI installed, we're gonna take a few minutes and build a simple little "app".
 This isn't a real app, we're just going to write a little Ruby script and a Dockerfile to use as case studies.
 We'll expand on them later on.

 First, create a file called `check.rb`.
 In that file we're just going to print our Postgres and Redis versions.
 If you're wondering how we're printing versions of tools we haven't set up - we'll get there.